Shrike0p/Health-Buddy/README.md

 Make your changes and commit them (git commit -m 'Add some feature').
 Push to the branch (git push origin feature-name).
 Create a new Pull Request.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
-For any inquiries or support, feel free to contact:

-Your Name
-GitHub: @your-username